citp/privacy-policy-historical/p/pr/pro/protrade.com.md

-> *The following text is extracted and transformed from the protrade.com privacy policy that was archived on 2007-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070603003810id_/http%3A//www.protrade.com/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the protrade.com privacy policy that was archived on 2007-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071218141319id_/http%3A//www.protrade.com/Privacy.html) for the most accurate reproduction.*

-# PROTRADE: Privacy Policy
+# Privacy Policy : PROTRADE

-|

 This Privacy Policy describes the information we collect about you and what may happen to that information.